xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Intro.md

 overall the face felt very familiar.
 Like it would have belonged to someone you knew deeply.

-> Your passage was light, but nevermore.
+-"Your passage was light, but nevermore."

 These words coming from gray bearded man's lips sounded more like an advice, than a threat.
 For some reason you felt like it is expected from an old man, sitting near an abandoned shrine, to start giving life lessons for a youngster he just met.

-> And you shall too soon be nevermore among us.
+-"And you shall too soon be nevermore among us.
 You are on a perilous quest.
-> You seek greatness.
+You seek greatness.
 But you forget.
-Forget that one slip in the path of life,
-> one mistake in judgement or a simple misfortune is all that takes for you to
-> end up in a nameless grave.
+Forget that one slip in the path of life, one mistake in judgement or a simple misfortune is all that takes for you to end up in a nameless grave."

 Dark figure mockingly added:

-> You should be happy if you get a grave.
-More likely your flesh will become a
-> feast for vultures and your bones will rot under the soil which soaked
-> remnants of your blood.
+-"You should be happy if you get a grave.
+More likely your flesh will become a feast for vultures and your bones will rot under the soil which soaked remnants of your blood."

 After a moment of silence old man continued:

-> Remember what you see or hear or read.
-For knowledge will be your only
-> guardian against the inevitable.
-As the old saying goes: 'The one who forgets
-> is destined to be forgotten as the one who lives by the axe is destined to
+-"Remember what you see or hear or read.
+For knowledge will be your only guardian against the inevitable.
+As the old saying goes: 'The one who forgets is destined to be forgotten as the one who lives by the axe is destined to die from one'."
-> die from one'.

 Hearing an ancient dweller cite something 'old' made you feel extremely inexperienced.
 Luckily dark figure noticed your discomfort and tried to help:

-> Don't take it so hard.
+-"Don't take it so hard.
 Just note that life was given to you.
-If you screw up,
-> it will be taken back without a doubt nor a consolation prize.
+If you screw up, it will be taken back without a doubt nor a consolation prize."

 Briefly the figure added:

-> Oh, and be careful for there will be traps.
-At times, when things look easy,
-> I will be looking just over your shoulder.
-You never know when a deadly trap
+-"Oh, and be careful for there will be traps.
+At times, when things look easy, I will be looking just over your shoulder.
+You never know when a deadly trap will spring."
-> will spring.

 Shivers went up your spine as you realised Death just gave you an advice on common sense.
 You turned your eyes to the stairs where you expected to see soothing eyes of old Time, yet only a bark from an old tree remained.
 Voice echoed in the clearing:

-> Fare thee well, until your life expires.
+-"Fare thee well, until your life expires."

 You walked and picked up the bark.
 There were some words etched into the inner side.
 "I hope you know how to read" - Death mocked you before disappearing.